What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 And Klaus Schwab's at the head of this, and he's sort of the one that coined it.

-And you can uh another one of his lackeys, like his underdog is or not underdog, but like right-hand man is Mark Binioff, who uh created Salesforce, right?
+And you can look another one of his lackeys, like his underdog is not underdog, but like right-hand man, is Mark Binioff, who created Salesforce, right?

 And one thing that Salesforce did, they had massive operations in, I believe it was Idaho.

-So that's that's what stakeholder stakeholder uh activism basically is, or corporate activism, where they flex their corporate might.
+So that's what stakeholder activism basically is, or corporate activism, where they flex their corporate might.

-And of course, we saw this with So stakeholder fascism, basically.
+And of course, we saw this with stakeholder fascism, basically.

 It is quite literally fascism, right?

-Because these are the same companies where they're uh boycotting the MLB game in Georgia over voter rights there, racist voter rights, while simultaneously lobbying to continue to do trade with the Uyghurs in China with no oversight with the slave camps.
+Because these are the same companies where they're boycotting the MLB game in Georgia over voter rights, their racist voter rights, while simultaneously lobbying to continue to do trade with the Uyghurs in China with no oversight with the slave camps.

-So they don't exactly have your best interest in mind, but they will use your largest, your your you know, capitalist system to manipulate you to their will.
+So they don't exactly have your best interest in mind, but they will use your largesse, your capitalist system to manipulate you to their will.

-And that that's what the grace reset essentially represents.
+And that's what the Grace Reset essentially represents.

 One of the main contentions of that was that you would have a corporate court system that would decide cases that would be superior to national courts.